webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 * <tt>POST https://oauth.accounts.webplatform.org/v1/token</tt>
 * <tt>GET https://profile.accounts.webplatform.org/v1/session/read</tt>, with scope 'session'

 Most of these requests aren’t made through the browser but through a server-side HTTP client.
 In the MediaWiki extension, we are using Guzzle.

 ''NOTE'' Even though the calls are aimed at endpoints under SSL, it feels safer to have those requests made outside of the reach of the visitor web browser.

+=== 3.
+Possibility: Detected a session ===

+On page load, a non blocking JavaScript module attempts to read from the accounts server to see whether a session is already opened or not.
+The outline of what’s happening is described in [[#SSO and remembering]].

+If no session is detected, the module does nothing.

-=== 1.
+=== 4.
 From a page, when you click login ===

-==== 1.1.
-Possibility: No previous session detected ====

 The MediaWiki extension detects the click and sends you to '''Special:AccountsHandler/start'''.
 Its an internal process to generate a redirect to the OAuth2 authentication flow.